Skip to content

 Data

-AMI provides its own REST server API for retrieving statistics about the AMI session.
+3forge provides its own REST server API for retrieving statistics about the 3forge session.

 Note